dafny-lang/setup-dafny-action/README.md

 # Install Dafny

-A GitHub Action to download a binary release of Dafny and add it the system `$PATH`.
+A GitHub Action to download a binary release of Dafny and add it to the system `$PATH`.

 ```yml